trodemaster/netatalk/AURP_PACKET_DETAILS.md

   └─ Length: 6 bytes
 ```

-**Inside Mac Networking v2**: ATName format (1-32 bytes) is used consistently for zone names, object names, and type names in NBP.
+**Inside Macintosh: Networking**: ATName format (1-32 bytes) is used consistently for zone names, object names, and type names in NBP.
+Pascal strings use a 1-byte length prefix followed by that many characters (no null terminator).
+Maximum length is 32 characters for zone names in AppleTalk.

 ### ZI-Req Packet Format